PassKit/passkit-golang-grpc-quickstart/README.md

     You can disregard the key-java.pem credentials file as it is not compatible with Golang.

 3. Now we need to decrypt your `key.pem`.
-At your project root directory, run `cd ./certs`  `openssl ec -in key.pem -out key.pem`.
+At your project root directory in the terminal, run `cd ./certs`  `openssl ec -in key.pem -out key.pem`.
+If you are in your root directory the terminal should show `PASSKIT-GOLANG-GRPC-QUICKSTART` to the left of the cursor and then after running the command `certs`, as shown below.
 ![ScreenShot](images/decrypt-key.png)
 For the password use the one-time password that you used for generating the SDK credentials.